What is anxiety?

 Some symptoms of depression can be similar to anxiety, for example having a low mood, negative thoughts or trouble sleeping.

-This is a mental health condition that causes very low moods, followed by very high elated emotions.
+Bipolar disorder is a mental health condition that causes very low moods, followed by very high elated emotions.
 It can have similar symptoms to anxiety such as low mood, irritability, and trouble sleeping.

 Stress is something that affects everyone at some stage in their lives.
 It can have symptoms that are similar to anxiety, such as headaches, dizziness, loss of appetite, chest pain, irritability, and problems with sleep.